 “The Mallards are excited to welcome back the top 100 Northwoods League prospects to Madison for another year of the Major League Dreams Showcase,” said Mallards GM Tyler Isham.
 “We love giving these young student athletes a shot to perform in front of Major League scouts, to better their chance at a career in Major League Baseball.
 Partnering with the Northwoods League on this event, to benefit the Northwoods League Foundation is one of the highlights of the summer for baseball across the Midwest and we are proud to host a great event at the Duck Pond.”

-Full league schedules can be found by clicking view all dates ator by going to and downloading PDF versions of the Great Plains and Great Lakes Division schedules.
+Full league schedules can be found by clicking view all dates at www.northwoodsleague.com/schedule/ or by going towww.northwoodsleague.com/2019-printable-schedule/ and downloading PDF versions of the Great Plains and Great Lakes Division schedules.

 The Duluth Huskies are a member of the finest developmental league for elite college baseball players, the Northwoods League.
 Now in its 25th anniversary season, the Northwoods League is the largest organized baseball league in the world with 22 teams, drawing significantly more fans, in a friendly ballpark experience, than any league of its kind.
 A valuable training ground for coaches, umpires and front office staff, more than 200 former Northwoods League players have advanced to Major League Baseball, including three-time Cy Young Award winner Max Scherzer (WAS), two-time World Series Champions Ben Zobrist (CHC) and Brandon Crawford (SFG) and MLB All-Stars Chris Sale (BOS), Jordan Zimmermann (DET) and Curtis Granderson (TOR).
 All league games are viewable live via the Northwoods League portal.
 For more information, visit www.duluthhuskies.com or download the new Northwoods League Mobile App on the Apple App Store or on Google Play and set the Huskies as your favorite team.